Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Introduction

 \subsection{Effect of random sketching on rounding errors}

-Let us now discuss a very useful result from~\cite[Section 2.2]{balabanov2021randomizedGS} characterizing the rounding errors in a sketched matrix-vector product, which can be easily extended to matrix-matrix products.
+Let us now discuss {an important} result from~\parencite[Section 2.2]{balabanov2021randomizedGS} characterizing the rounding errors in a sketched matrix-vector product, which can be easily extended to matrix-matrix products.
 In short, this result states that multiplying $\bTheta$ by a matrix-vector product $\bhx = \mathrm{fl}(\bY \bz)$ does not increase the rounding error bound of $\bhx$ by more than a small factor.
-This property is nothing else than a sketched version of the standard ``rule of thumb'' for randomized algorithms.
-It was rigorously proven in~\cite{balabanov2021randomizedGS} for the probabilistic rounding model, \cite[Model 4.7]{connolly2020stochastic}.
+This property is {essentially} a sketched version of the standard ``rule of thumb'' {of rounding analysis~\parencite{higham2002accuracy}}.
+It was rigorously proven in~\parencite{balabanov2021randomizedGS} for the probabilistic rounding model, \parencite[Model 4.7]{connolly2020stochastic}.
 The extension of this result to matrix-matrix products is provided below.